Kellysususu/EDA-Final-Project-Team-9/README.md

 This repository investigates data about English Language IMDB Movies

 The guiding question is what factors lead to highly rated movies?

+Kelly:

+Sentiment analysis on overview of top rated 100 IMDB movies